Table functions

 TABLE( <table_function>( [ <arg_1> [, ... ] ] ) ) [ [ AS ] <alias_2> ];

-For function-specific syntax, refer to the documentation for the individual system-defined table functions.
+For function-specific syntax, see the documentation for the individual system-defined table functions.

 Usage notes